-All kidding aside.
-Mr. Nevius’ claims are widely parroted by prospective parents throughout the city.
-And if you are of child-bearing age and attend open-houses, cocktail parties or heck, you breathe, you can attest to the fact that these types narratives predominate discussions about SF’s public schools.
+All kidding aside, Mr. Neivus’ claims are widely parroted by prospective parents throughout the city.
+And if you are of childbearing age and attend open-houses, cocktail parties or heck, you breathe, you can attest to the fact that these narratives dominate discussions about SF’s public schools.

-First off, the fact that Neivus’ and others center their arguments around the needs and perspectives of White families is interesting.
-Most folks agree, all our kids do better in ethnically and culturally diverse schools — including White ones.
+First off, the fact that Neivus centers his perspective around the needs of White families only is very interesting.
+Most folks agree, all our kids, including white ones, do better in ethnically and culturally diverse schools.
 Nonetheless, using “whiteness” as a measure of school desirability is undoubtedly troubling.

-: / That doesn’t seem so bad does it?
-But I guess it depends on where you land in this whole lottery right?
-You’re either happy or your not.
-If you’re one of the 13% that didn’t get one of the schools on your list, it doesn’t matter that 87% of all the other families got what they wanted.
-In fact, hearing all your friends tell you how happy they are they got the “perfect” school might make you feel even worse.
+: / That doesn’t seem too bad, does it?
+I guess it depends on where you land in this whole lottery thing, right?
+You’re either happy or you’re not.
+If you’re one of the 13% that didn’t get into one of the schools on your list, it shouldn’t matter that 87% of all the other families got what they wanted, correct?
+In fact, hearing all your friends talk about how happy they are they got the “perfect” school might make you feel worse, or does it?

 Due to this horrible (?) success rate, Neivus states, one third of all white families opt out of the public system altogether.
-Why some of them are even forced to apply to private schools (which are apparently much easier to get into) or, dare I say… live in the suburbs!
+And, some of them are even forced to apply to private schools (which are apparently much easier to get into) or, dare I say… move to the suburbs!

 But seriously, let’s look at the facts.

-White enrollment in SF has remained pretty static for the last 40+ years.
-Data from the San Francisco Department of Public Health, shows despite changes in the SFUSD enrollment system in 2011, enrollment for White students has remained fairly static over the years.
-In fact, based on the chart below, while the number of White students has declined in our city, the proportion of White public schools students in relation to the overall White student population has actually gone up.
-Specifically, in 1980, one third of White children attended SF public schools, whereas in 1990 this ratio grew to just under a half.
+Contrary to Neivus’ claims, Data from the San Francisco Department of Public Health, shows despite changes in the SFUSD enrollment system in 2011, enrollment for White students in SF has remained fairly static for the last 40+ years.
+In fact, based on the chart below, while the number of white students has declined in our city, the proportion of white public schools students in relation to the overall white student population has actually gone up.
+Specifically, in 1980, one third of white children attended SF public schools, whereas in 1990 this ratio grew to just under a half.

-So, if recent tweaks to our assignment didn’t cause these drastic changes.
-What did?
-What was going on in the 1970’s to cause the great exodus of White students from our public schools?
+So, if recent tweaks to our school assignment didn’t cause these drastic changes, what did?
+What happened in the 1970’s to cause the great exodus of White students from our public schools?

 Can you say bussing?

-In 1971, after an African-American family filed a lawsuit against San Francisco Unified’s racially segregated system, the district engaged in a court-ordered desegregation plan based on bussing.
-When the plan was first implemented, a full 41% of families boycotted.
-Two years later, SFUSD had lost a third of all its White public school students.
+In 1971, after an African-American family filed a lawsuit against San Francisco Unified’s racially segregated system, the district engaged in a court-ordered desegregation plan based on ‘bussing’ African American, Latino and Asian students into formerly white schools and vice-versa.
+When the plan was first implemented, a full 41% of the White families boycotted.
+Two years later, SFUSD had lost a third of its White public school students.

 In the video below, three San Francisco principals share their thoughts on White Flight and racially isolated schools.

-Listening to San Francisco principal Mark Sanchez (in the video), you may be surprised to hear that most Cleveland families don’t actively engage in the “choice” process of going on school tours, researching lottery odds, or attending school enrollment fairs.
-They just sign up for their neighborhood school and are happy overall with their enrollment experience.
+Listening to former San Francisco principal Mark Sanchez (in the video), you may be surprised to hear that most Cleveland families din’t actively engage in the “choice” process of going on school tours, researching lottery odds, or attending school enrollment fairs.
+They just signed up for their neighborhood school and were happy.

 This was my experience as well.
-Though I went to more than enough school tours, I ultimate chose schools that were under the radar.
-I got into my first choice, and just like that, my girls were enrolled in kindergarten.
+Though I went to more than enough school tours, I ultimately chose schools that were under the radar.
+I got my first choice school, and just like that, my girls were enrolled in kindergarten.

-Looking at this enrollment report, the odds do seem crazy… that is, if you are only interested in the most requested schools.
-Based on SFUSD enrollment reports for the current 2015-2016 school year, you can see that a family hoping for a coveted spot at Clarendon ES, would be competing with 97 other students!
-At these rates, enrolling in Harvard seems comparatively easy with an acceptance rate of 1 to every 17 applicants.
+Looking at this enrollment report, the odds do seem dauanting… that is, only if you are interested in the most requested schools.
+Based on SFUSD enrollment reports for the current 2015-2016 school year, you can see that a child hoping for a coveted spot at Clarendon ES, would be competing with 97 other students!
+Comparatively, Harvard has an acceptance rate of 1 to every 17 applicants, not 1 in 97.